spade-official/use-refillable-state/README.md

 - VanillaJS version (pure/native support)
 - ReactJS Specific

+If your site uses plain (html + css + js) format, you can move to [this alternative](https://www.npmjs.com/package/refillable-vanilla)

 In past version we have introduced `useRefillableState` hook, and you have to manually assign `value`, `onChange`, `onBlur` property to each of the input elements.
 Which is kind of headache for developers.
 We've also got feedback about this painfull experience.

 So, From version(V 2.0.0), it comes with a new powerfull, intelligent custom hook, `useRefillableForm`.
 Now you just need to add `ref` attribute to your form and it auto detects all of the nested `input` tags itself and assigns curresponding eventListeners to them. to take actions accordingly!